 Rather than make myself small by calling myself a cheater, I acknowledged I had a different process.
 While she believed the dialogue was pure gold, I was too close to it to see its value and appreciate how it might fit into the book, which still didn’t have a form at this time.

 I chose not to worry about it.
 I trusted her and continued on in our process.
-While I dream daily of my book being complete, and getting out there to share my message, I don’t want to speed through and miss the journey.
+While I dream daily of my book being complete.
+And getting out there to share my message.
+But I don’t want to speed through and miss the journey.
 I’m committed to staying present and enjoying the process, even if that means days of overwhelm, or the inability to envision how it’s all going to come together.

 As the new year began I wanted to make a choice that would impact my year.
 Having been very undercover with all I’d learned about the power of our choices and what becomes possible as we step into choices that matter, I chose to host an event called The Journey to Possibility so I could teach all I’d learned.
 Eleven women joined me to experience a new process I created.
 Our conversations, and their wisdom gave me added invaluable dimension and depth for my book.